Witching Metal is the first

-The next song begins with a brief build-up of guitars and demonic laughter before erupting
+The next song begins with a brief build-up of guitars and demonic laughter before

-laugh like a demon that is filled with demented joy to be hurling you into the fires of Hell.
+to laugh like a demon that is filled with demented joy to be hurling you into the fires of Hell.
 The overall pace is reminiscent

 of Kreator's "Tormentor" (which actually came the following year).
-"Witching Metal" has
+"Witching Metal"

-cymbal crashes at obscure moments.
+and cymbal crashes at obscure moments.
 Either way, it works and the fierceness of his performance commands respect.
 This violent

 song is fairly short.

 An eerie intro leads into "Burst Command Til War".
-The sound is Hellish and evil and
+The sound is Hellish and evil

-riff on this one has a similar early power/speed feel as the one riff from “Sepulchral Voice”, but the context
+The riff on this one has a similar early power/speed feel as the one riff from “Sepulchral Voice”, but the context

 it’s presented in is so different that it isn't so easy to notice.
 The song ends with more chaos and something that